 Get a mortgage with CCJs

 Some mortgage companies will not take on people with CCJs registered against them.
-However, some lenders are prepared to overlook CCJs from applicants if they relate to a past relationship, or a previous period of unemployment.
+However, some lenders are prepared to overlook CCJs particularly if they relate to a past relationship breakdown, or a previous period of unemployment.

 Some lenders offer borrowers an alternative, known as a credit repair mortgage.
 These work by providing borrowers a mortgage at a rate which is more expensive to begin with.
 Following a period of between one and three years, if the borrower has made timely repayments they will be given the opportunity to switch to a standard rate without needing to remortgage.